fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 compressor.connect(context.destination);
 ```

 It is time to generate the audio snippet.
-We’ll use the oncomplete event to get the result when it’s ready.
+We’ll use the <tt>oncomplete</tt> event to get the result when it’s ready.

 ```javascript
 oscillator.start()